-Non-Tariff Barriers (NTBs) including SPS and TBTs widely prevail in case of bilateral trade in BCIM region.
-These NTMs include certification requirements, labeling, marking and packaging requirements, traceability requirements, tolerance limits for residues and contaminants or restricted use of certain substances (Rahman and Akhter, 2014).
-According to Raihan (2014) most cited NTMs for Bangladesh and India are para tariffs, port restrictions, pre-shipment inspection requirement, SPS and TBT restrictions and fluctuating standards and procedural issues.
+Non-Tariff Barriers (NTBs) including SPS and TBTs widely prevail in bilateral trade in BCIM region.
+These NTMs include certification requirements, labeling, marking and packaging requirements, traceability requirements, tolerance limits for residues and contaminants or restricted use of certain substances.
+According to Raihan (2014), most cited NTMs for Bangladesh and India are para tariffs, port restrictions, pre-shipment inspection requirement, SPS and TBT restrictions and fluctuating standards and procedural issues.
 On the other hand, most cited NTMs in Myanmar are health and sanitary, national security issues, public moral and security issues and safety and security issues (ASEAN Website, accessed on August, 2014).
-China's major NTMs are SPS measures, customs procedures, valuations and rules of origin, indirect taxes, import prohibition and licensing, state trading, contingency measures, import-related financing (Devadason and Chenayah, 2011).
-A large part of these restrictive measures are applicable to member countries export of agricultural products, raw materials and intermediate products which indicate possible obstacles for growth of bilateral trade in the region once the BCIM EC in operation.
+China's major NTMs are SPS measures, customs procedures, valuations and rules of origin, indirect taxes, import prohibition and licensing, state trading, contingency measures, import-related financing.
+A large part of these restrictive measures are applicable to member countries' export of agricultural products, raw materials and intermediate products, which indicate possible obstacles for growth of bilateral trade in the region once the BCIM EC is in operation.
 Without having harmonized standard on SPS, TBT and other requirements, regional production network would not work effectively and efficiently.